bulldogearthday/boothQRs/README.md

 # boothQRs
-QR codes for the booths
+QR codes for the booths.
+Generated with http://goqr.me/